USC-DSCI-510/final-project-CollegeSeniorUser/README.md

   - salary_2021_2022
   - salary_2022_2023
   - salary_2023_2024
-* Please have all raw and processed data downloaded to one single folder along with the source code
+* The file paths in the py file assume that the data is either in the processed or raw folders in the data folder.
+If the data is located elsewhere, please modify the path to suit the location of the data.

 ## Instructions on how to clean the data
 * run clean_data.py to get processed data